Krukov/circa/README.md

  - early
  - rate-limit with a bucket
  - circuit-breaker []
- - hot ? ( keep cache warm and regularly make requests)
+ - hot ? ( keep cache warm and regularly make a request)